Svastik73/Recommendor-System/README.md

 # Recommendor-System
-<h2>the collaborative filtering learning algorithm and apply it to a dataset of movie ratings.
-The goal of a collaborative filtering recommender system is to generate two vectors: For each user, a 'parameter vector' that embodies the movie tastes of a user.
-For each movie, a feature vector of the same size which embodies some description of the movie.
-The dot product of the two vectors plus the bias term should produce an estimate of the rating the user might give to that movie.</h2>
+<h2 color="green">The collaborative filtering learning algorithm <h2>
+ <h3 color="blue">Apply it to a dataset of movie ratings.
+The goal is to generate two vectors: 1.
+For each user, a 'parameter vector' that includes the movie tastes of a user.
+   2.For each movie, a feature vector of the same size which includes some description of the movie.
+   <h3 color="pink">The dot product of the two vectors should produce an estimate of the rating the user might give to that movie.</h3>